Omkumar-pal/Proshop/README.md

-ProShop – Full-Stack E-Commerce Platform (MERN)
+1. Full-Stack E-Commerce Platform (MERN)

 ProShop is a full-stack e-commerce web application built using the MERN stack.
 It supports complete customer and admin workflows, including authentication, product management, order processing, and online payments.